blackducksoftware/ohloh_api/reference/account.md

         Recently updated, first

 ### A Note about Country Codes
-Ohloh preferentially uses the [Google Maps API](http://www.google.com/apis/maps/documentation/index.html) geocoder to resolve location names entered by users. `country_code` values obtained from the Google Maps API use two-letter abbreviations.
+Open Hub preferentially uses the [Google Maps API](http://www.google.com/apis/maps/documentation/index.html) geocoder to resolve location names entered by users. `country_code` values obtained from the Google Maps API use two-letter abbreviations.

 However, Google’s coverage is not complete, and not all countries can be resolved.
-For countries that cannot be resolved by the Google geocoder, Ohloh falls back to the Yahoo geocoder.
+For countries that cannot be resolved by the Google geocoder, Open Hub falls back to the Yahoo geocoder.
 These countries include the United Kingdom and China. `country_code` values obtained from Yahoo are full country names, not two-letter abbreviations.

 For this reason, there are two data formats intermingled in country_code.
-Ohloh does not use this data internally, so the data has not been cleaned and unified.
+Open Hub does not use this data internally, so the data has not been cleaned and unified.